-- Problem 6.5: Consider a modified version of the dueling problem.
-Anne still has accuracy 0.25, and Barbara has accuracy 0.30; Anne still goes first.
-However, in an attemp to make the duel more fair, Anne now gets to fire once, then Barbara fires two times, then Anne fires three times, Barbara four times, and so on.
-Until someone is hit, the number of shots goes up each turn.
-Estimate the chances that Anne or Barbara will win in this new format. - Problem 6.6: Run the SIR model on a 10×10 grid with a probability of transmission p = 0.2 and a sickness length of 4 days.
+- Problem 6.5: Consider a modified version of a duel Anne has accuracy 0.25, meaning that, on any shot, Anne will hit her target with probability 0.25.
+Similarly, Barbara has accuracy 0.30.
+In a typical duel, the participants alternate taking a single shot at each other, until one is hit.
+However, in this version, Anne goes first, firing once.
+Unless she hits, Barbara now has two chances to fire at Anne.
+Unless she hits, Anne now gets three shots at Barbara, and so on.
+This continues until someone is hit.
+Estimate the chances that Anne or Barbara will win in this modified duel. - Problem 6.6: Run the SIR model on a 10×10 grid with a probability of transmission p = 0.2 and a sickness length of 4 days.
 Choose one infected person at a random position in your grid.
-Run your simulaton for 50 days.
-Make a plot of the values of S, I and R. - Problem 6.7: For the problem of vaccinating the wolves, suppose that the park buys a second trap, so that now two wolves are trapped every night.
+Run your simulation for 50 days.
+Make a plot of the values of S(t), I(t) and R(t) over the 50 day period. - Problem 6.7: For the problem of vaccinating the wolves, suppose that the park buys a second trap, so that now two wolves are trapped every night.
 What is the average number of days required before all wolves will be vaccinated.
 When you select two wolves at random, be careful. np.random.randint() could return two values that are the same.
 It would be better to use np.random.choice(), which includes the r eplace = False option. - Problem 6.8: Consider a 2D random walk starting at the origin.
 On each step, the walker at position (i,j) randomly moves to (i + 1, j), (i 1, j), (i, j + 1) or (i, j 1).
 Measure the distance of the walker from the origin using the Euclidean measurement $d(i, j) = \sqrt{i^2 + j^2}$.
 Stop the walk as soon as the walker has reached a distance of 10 or more units from the origin, and note the number of steps that were taken.
 Perform this experiment 1000 times, and report the average number of steps taken. - Problem 6.9: We discussed in class how to use the matplotlib function plt.fill() to create a simple image of Mario, using a small set of colored squares.
 Use the same ideas to create a minion: